International Ethics Researchers

 Stephen Coleman is Associate Professor of Ethics and Leadership in International & Political Studies at UNSW Canberra.
 He works in a diverse range of areas in applied ethics, including military ethics, police ethics, medical ethics, and the practical applications of human rights.
 He has held a Research Fellowship at the Stockdale Center for Ethical Leadership at the U.S. Naval Academy and worked as a consultant for the Australian Defence Force, Food Standards Australia, the Victorian Police and the Defence Science and Technology Organisation.
 His most recent book, Military Ethics: An Introduction with Case Studies, was published by Oxford University Press in 2013.
 In addition to his academic duties he also works to increase understanding of ethical issues in less traditionally academic fora, giving talks and presentations in schools and public venues.
 His talk on "The Moral Dangers of Non-Lethal Weapons" available at TED.com has more than half a million views.

-John Dryzek is Australian Research Council Laureate Fellow and Centenary Professor in the Centre for Deliberative Democracy and Global Governance at the Institute for Governance and Policy Analysis, University of Canberra.
+John Dryzek is Australian Research Council Laureate Fellow and Centenary Professor in the Centre for Deliberative Democracy and Global Governance at the Institute for Governance and Policy Analysis, University of Canberra, and and a Professorial Visiting Fellow at UNSW Canberra.
 He is a Fellow of the Academy of Social Sciences in Australia, former Head of the Departments of Political Science at the Universities of Oregon and Melbourne and of the Social and Political Theory Program at ANU, and former editor of the Australian Journal of Political Science.
 One of the instigators of the 'deliberative turn' in democratic theory, he has five books on democratic theory and practice.
 His work in environmental politics ranges from green political philosophy to environmental discourses and movements to climate governance, and he has five more books in this area.
 His current research emphasizes global justice, governance in the Anthropocene (an emerging epoch of instability in the Earth system), and cultural variety in deliberative practice.

 Luke Glanville is a Fellow (Senior Lecturer) in the Department of International Relations at the Australian National University.
 He graduated with his PhD in Political Science at University of Queensland in 2010 and then worked at Griffith University before joining ANU in 2013.
 Luke is the author of Sovereignty and the Responsibility to Protect: A New History (Chicago: University of Chicago Press, 2014), and he has placed articles in journals including International Studies Quarterly, European Journal of International Relations, European Journal of International Law, and Ethics & International Affairs.
 He is co-editor of the quarterly journal, Global Responsibility to Protect.
 His research is currently focused on the historical development of duties that states have to protect the vulnerable beyond their borders.